-We know that it’s easy to get germs from contact with other people, but lately we’ve been wondering if you need to actually touch something with the germs on it (say, the printer at your office after your sniffling coworker used it) or if the germs live in the air and you can get sick just by breathing them in.
-Unfortunately, it’s both.
+We know that it’s easy to get germs from contact with other people, but lately we’ve been wondering if you need to actually touch something with the germs on it (say, the printer at your office after your sniffling co-worker used it) or if the germs live in the air and you can get sick just by breathing them in.

 Let’s start with the scary airborne germs first.
-The New York State Department of Health explains that when a sick person talks, coughs or sneezes, droplets go into the air that you can take in just by breathing.
+When a sick person talks, coughs or sneezes, droplets go into the air that you can take in just by breathing.
 If you’re within three feet of the sick person, you’re at risk.

-That’s why the Centers for Disease Control and Prevention say that if you’re coming down with something, stay home.
+That’s why experts recommend that if you’re coming down with something, stay home.
 If you do have to be out in public, cover your mouth and nose whenever you cough or sneeze to stop the spread of germs.
 And everyone—sick or well—should wash their hands regularly.

 - Are You Washing Your Hands the Right Way?

 - Five Ways to Strengthen Your Immune System